Kim Kardashian & Kanye West Dodge Rumors That They’ve Welcomed Baby No. 4

-Kim Kardashian and Kanye West’s fourth child has yet to be born, despite some reports that were flying around the internet on Monday.
+Kim Kardashian and Kanye West’s fourth child has yet to be born despite some reports that were flying around the internet on Monday.

 According to TMZ, Kim Kardashian recently shared a photo of a text message Kanye West sent her.
-The rapper told his wife that her dreams have come true, because she is a married mother of four, who covers Vogue and helps to get people out of jail.
+The rapper told his wife that her dreams have come true because she is a married mother of four, who covers Vogue and helps to get people out of jail.

 Speculation immediately began that Kim and Kanye’s surrogate may have given birth to their fourth child, a baby boy who is said to be due any day now.

-Entertainment Tonight that despite the report, the couple’s rep claims their surrogate has yet to give birth, although she’s said to be due sometime this week.
+Per Entertainment Tonight, the couple’s rep claims their surrogate has yet to give birth, although she’s said to be due sometime this week.

 If Kardashian’s baby boy were to arrive, it could be a mess for the reality star, who is set to appear at the Met Gala in New York City on Monday night.

-As many fans know, Kim and Kanye already share three children together, daughter North, son Saint, and baby girl Chicago, who celebrated her first birthday back in January.
+As many fans know, Kim and Kanye already share three children together: daughter North, son Saint, and baby girl Chicago, who celebrated her first birthday back in January.

 Later that month, Kardashian confirmed the news that she was expecting again, revealing that she and West were set to welcome a baby boy this spring.